One in three workers have experienced domestic violence, and for many, the violence follows them to work.

 All workers should be able to recognize the signs of abuse.
 Some of the warning signs that a co-worker might be experiencing abusive behaviour include when they:

-- Have obvious injuries such as bruises, sudden hearing loss, cuts, broken bones
+- Have obvious injuries such as bruises, sudden hearing loss, cuts or broken bones

 - Suddenly are more absent or late for work or work extra hours to be away from home